The Third International Conference on Working Environment Economics

 11-12-2025

-'Employee well-being and organisational performance' is chosen as the main topic of The Third International Conference on Working Environment Economics that is held 11–12 December 2025 in Copenhagen.
+'Employee well-being and organisational performance' was chosen as the main topic of The Third International Conference on Working Environment Economics that took place 11–12 December 2025 in Copenhagen.

 Overview